devival/portfolio/README.md

 ### A Pioneer in Blockchain Security

 Since 2017, Devival has been actively involved in the crypto space, witnessing its evolution firsthand.
 This hands-on experience, combined with a strong computer science background, translates into unparalleled practical skills and a deep commitment to crypto safety.
-Below is the list of Vitali's most recent and highlighted engagements:
+Below is the list of Devival's most recent and highlighted engagements:

 | **When** | **Report** | **Tech** |
 | --- | --- | --- |